-To alleviate the aforementioned challenges, this paper focuses on the practical yet under-explored problem of open-set GAD, aiming to enhance the generalisation for both seen and unseen anomaly nodes by leveraging a small set of labelled nodes that incompletely illustrate the anomaly class.
-To this end, we propose a novel open-set GAD approach, namely \underline{n}ormal \underline{s}tructure \underline{reg}ularisation (NSReg), to leverage the rich normal graph structure embedded in the labelled nodes.
-Specifically, NSReg learns an anomaly-discriminative graph neural network-based supervised anomaly detector, with a plug-and-play regularisation term to enforce compact representations of normal nodes via a relation prediction network oriented towards normal nodes.
-To obtain semantically-rich normal node representations through the regularisation, NSReg differentiates the labelled normal nodes that are connected in their local neighbourhood from those that are not.
-This is done by predicting three types of node relations generated using a novel normal-oriented relation sampling strategy, including: {\it connected normal nodes}, {\it unconnected normal nodes}, and {\it unconnected normal nodes to unlabelled nodes}.
-By doing so, NSReg effectively calibrates the representation learning by incorporating strong normality into supervised GAD learning of the labelled nodes.
-It reinforces the structural normality of the graph in the representation space to enforce a more stringent decision boundary for the normal class, disentangling the unseen anomalies from the normal region, and thus it prevents exclusive fitting of the seen anomalies only.
+To address these issues, this paper focuses on the practical yet under-explored problem of open-set GAD, aiming to enhance the generalisation for both seen and unseen anomaly nodes by leveraging a small set of labelled seen anomaly nodes.
+To this end, we propose a novel open-set GAD approach, namely \textit{\underline{n}ormal \underline{s}tructure \underline{reg}ularisation} (\textbf{NSReg}), to leverage the rich normal graph information embedded in the labelled nodes.
+The key idea in NSReg is to introduce a regularisation term that enforces the learning of compact, semantically-rich representations of normal nodes based on their structural relations to other nodes.
+When being optimised with supervised AD losses, the regularisation term incorporates strong normality into the modelling, and thus, it effectively avoids overfitting the seen anomalies, while learning better normality decision boundary.
+This helps substantially reduce the errors of detecting unseen anomalies as normal.